 - diarrhea or constipation

 - dizziness or lightheadedness

 - tiredness, weakness, drowsiness or lethargy (lack of energy)

 Tell your doctor as soon as possible if your side effects become severe or bothersome.

-If you use 2 or more drugs at the same time, the way your body processes each drug can change.
-When this happens, the risk of side effects from each drug increases and each drug may not work the way it should.
-This is called a “drug-drug interaction.”
-Vitamins and herbal supplements can also affect the way your body processes medicine.
+If you use 2 or more medicines at the same time, the way your body processes each one can change.
+When this happens, the risk of side effects from each medicine increases.
+Each medicine may not work the way it should.
+Be sure your doctor knows all of the medicines you are taking.
+These include over-the-counter and prescription medicines, vitamins, and herbal supplements.

-Also, ask your doctor whether you need to avoid any foods or drinks while using your blood pressure medicine.
+Also ask your doctor whether you need to avoid any foods or drinks while using your blood pressure medicine.
 For example, people taking certain CCBs may need to avoid eating grapefruit or drinking grapefruit juice.

 Copyright © American Academy of Family Physicians